attilaoroszdev/godoteuconsentparserplugin/README.md

 When using Shin-Nil's AdMob plugin, and the initial GDPR check returns the `_on_AdMob_consent_info_update_failure()` signal, a consent string will be saved, populated by denied statuses everywhere, as if the user had explicitly denied every single purpose.

-When calling the `request_consent_info_update()` method, the next time, this might lead to some consent purposes falsly being identified as "denied", even if the user lets the "Legitimate Interest" option checked.
+When calling the `request_consent_info_update()` method, the next time, this might lead to some consent purposes falsely being identified as "denied", even if the user lets the "Legitimate Interest" option checked.

 The **solution** is to call `reset_consent()` after consent check fails, but ***only if consent is requested for the very first time, and the consent check fails*** (for example user has no internet connection, etc.).
 Resetting the consent at any other time will have unexpected consequences, and complications.
-YOu are on your won, how you implement this, but something like permanently saving a `consent_has_been_checked_at_least_once`  boolean flag would work well on the very first successful consent request.
+You are on your own, ho implement this is completely up to you, but something like permanently saving a `consent_has_been_checked_at_least_once`  boolean flag after the very first successful consent request, or setting it *before* the initial consent check with a call to `consentParser.consentStringExists()` would work equally well.

 ## Help wanted